State's cases rise by 13,000, among highest in 5 months; deaths up 96 after 2 days of triple digits

 Worldwide

-Sweden, which has been doing "herd immunity" with no lockdown, 23 deaths and is at 7,893.
-Neighboring Norway reported 2 deaths to increase to 404, as well as 464 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, 20 deaths and is at 7,993.
+Neighboring Norway reported no deaths to remain at 404, as well as 192 more cases.

-China: the original epicenter of the world, hasn't reported a death since April 26 and dropped to 40th.
-China added 7 cases Thursday.
+China: the original epicenter of the world, hasn't reported a death since April 26 and recently dropped to 41st, behind Austria.
+China added 17 cases Friday.

 Scripps Only Content 2020